Our Blogs

 Now, I know robins or swallows are supposed to signal the reawakening called Spring, but we await the tanagers.
 Seeing that flash of vibrant red completes the circle.
 They made it back to South America, found their winter home intact, and enough to eat, and then returned to us.
 The wildflowers bloom in celebration.

 I worked the Scarlet Tanager on 28 ct ivory Jobelan over 2 threads.
 It's finished size double matted and framed is 18" x 21 1/2".
 The wildflowers include columbine, white trillium, and the common blue violet.
 The butterfly is a Red Admiral.
 The picture hang in the living room of our home.
-The large picture shows the finished project before framing.
-The small image is the finished project.

 Return to Crossed Wing Collection